Kangaroo (1952 film)

 Kangaroo (also known as The Australian Story) is a 1952 American Western film directed by Lewis Milestone.
 It was the first Technicolor film filmed on location in Australia.
 Milestone called it "an underrated picture."

-Kangaroo was remade in Africa as The Jackals in 1967.
+The film was remade as The Jackals in Africa in 1967.

-Plot summary
+Plot

-In 1900 Australia, Dell McGuire worries about her missing father Michael.
-She asks Trooper Len for help.

-Michael is drunk in Sydney, staying at a boarding house.
-He meets Richard Connor (Peter Lawford), a desperate young man trying to find the money to return home to America.
-Michael is looking for his long-lost son, Dennis, whom McGuire had abandoned to an orphanage as a child, a deed for which he now deeply blames himself.

-Later that night, Connor attempts to rob John Gamble (Richard Boone) outside a gambling house, but after he finds him equally broke, he is talked into assisting him in robbing the establishment, during which the owner is shot.
+In the 1900 Australian outback, Dell McGuire worries about her missing father, Michael, a local grazier.
+Actually, Michael is drunk in Sydney at a boarding house.
+He encounters Richard Connor, a desperate young man trying to find money to return home to America.
+Michael mistakes him for his long-lost son, Dennis, whom McGuire had abandoned to an orphanage years before.
+After McGuire passes out from drink, Connor roams the Sydney streets and meets John Gamble outside a gambling house.
+Connor finds Gamble equally broke.
+He is thus talked into assisting him in robbing the establishment.
+But during the heist, the house's owner is shot.

 Connor and Gamble make off with the loot, stopping at the boarding house to get Connor's gear, whereupon McGuire, still drunk, pursues his "son" down the street until he collapses.
-They find on his person information regarding his extensive station (for which he was trying to secure loans in Sydney) and his boat ticket, and decide to pose as his business partners to get on the boat and away to hide out with him in the Outback.
+They find on his person information regarding his extensive station and his boat ticket, and decide to pose as his business partners to get on the boat and away to hide out at his Outback ranch.
+Arriving at the station, they are both smitten by his daughter Dell, but held in some suspicion by the local trooper Len, who has been Dell's local beau.
+Connor and Gamble assist the station in getting back on its feet, rescuing stray cattle, heading off a stampede, and culminating in a daring repair of an out-of-control windmill during a windstorm.